garfix/richard-readthedocs/docs/source/introduction/parsing.md

 A __tokenizer__ breaks a sentence up into smaller parts, __tokens__, which form the input to the parser.
 As an example sentence let's take "John loves Mary".
 Our basic tokenizer cuts up the sentence into the tokens `John`, `loves`, and `Mary`.
 It does this by collecting all letter-groups of the sentence, using a regular expression.

 The __BasicTokenizer__ splits a string up in words (combinations of letters, digits and underscores) and other non-space characters.
 Each non-space character is turned into a separate token.
-If you need a different a different way of tokenization, create a sublass of the BasicTokenizer, have it tokenize a string in the way you want, and use this in stead.
+If you need a different way of tokenization, create a sublass of the BasicTokenizer, have it tokenize a string in the way you want, and use this in stead.

 A tokenizer, like any processor, can even produce multiple products.
 A tokenization process that yields multiple tokenizations implements a form of ambiguity, but I don't know of any use cases.